slang-legacy/path/README.md

 ##Features
 ###Finished
- - id & class shorthands - rather than specifying an id or classes as attributes, they can be combined with the tag name in a format resembling a CSS selector
+ - **id & class shorthands** - rather than specifying an id or classes as attributes, they can be combined with the tag name in a format resembling a CSS selector

- - default div tag - if no tag is specified, a div tag will be assumed
+ - **default div tag** - if no tag is specified, a div tag will be assumed
+ - **temporary ids** - if a id is prepended by a specified char, then the id will be removed in compiling (useful for ids which only need to be used server-side)

 ###Unfinished
- - server-side DOM manipulation and searching (still needs to be expanded)
+ - **server-side DOM manipulation and searching** (still needs to be expanded)

 ###Planned
- - id and class alias based minification - use normal aliases to refer to minified id or class names
+ - **id and class alias based minification** - use normal aliases to refer to minified id or class names
+ - **CSON Support** - ability to parse docs written in Coffee Script Object Notation (https://github.com/balupton/cson.npm)